-The applicant has requested an extension of the permit's completion date for a further two (2) years due to unforeseen circumstances, and delays in securing finances/buyers.
-The applicant intends to complete the remaining 7 lots by 2020/2021.
+The applicant has requested an extension of the permit's completion date for a further two (2) years due to unforeseen circumstances and restrictions on construction sites throughout the Victorian State Governments response to the Coronavirus (COVID-19) pandemic.
+The applicant intends to complete the remaining 7 lots by 2022.